denoland/deno/SECURITY.md

 # Security Policy

 Thank you for taking the time to investigate the security of Deno.
-The security of Deno is our top most priority. appreciate investigative work into system security carried out by well-intentioned, ethical security researchers.
+The security of Deno is our top most priority.
+We appreciate investigative work into system security carried out by well-intentioned, ethical security researchers.
 If you discover a vulnerability, however small, we would like to know about it so we can address it with appropriate measures, as quickly as possible.
 This document